 In 2016, Grosjean finished 13th in the Drivers' Championship.
 He was able to score points in five races, with the 5th place in Bahrain as the highlight of the season.
 Romain was the team's leading driver and deserves all the plaudits after Haas F1 Team finished 8th in the Constructors' standings.
 In 2017, Grosjean was again 13th in the final standings, scoring points in eight races.
-In 2018, he started his third season with Haas, he finished 14th in the points.
+In 2018, his third season with Haas, he finished 14th in the points.

 2012 Race of Champions winner